enjin/enjin-csharp-sdk/README.md

 ## Compatibility

-The Enjin C# SDK utilizes the .NET 2.0 Standard Library.
+The Enjin C# SDK is targeted for .NET Standard 2.0.

 ## Quick Start